danriti/moleskine/burndown-new-features/README.md

 opened and closed over the past 30 days, regardless of milestone.
-This is useful in determining if your team is making positive traction (i.e. `closed issues > opened issues`), especially when it seems like the number of issues in your repository never drops.
+This is useful in determining if your team is making positive traction (i.e. `closed issues > opened issues`), especially when it seems like the number of open issues in your repository never drops.

 ![30 Day Summary][7]